-As you leave the parking area, make a right and head up the hill.
-There is another pullout on your right from which there are great coastal views, especially if you have not done the hike to Makapu'u Point.
+After exiting the parking area, make a right and head up the hill.
+There is another pullout on your right with some great coastal views, a perfect alternative if you don't have time to do the full hike.

 Sea Life Park

-Sea Life Park is a world-class marine attraction featuring educational displays and live entertainment featuring dolphins, sea lions, penguins.
+Sea Life Park is a world-class marine attraction featuring educational displays and live entertainment with dolphins, sea lions and penguins.

 Waimanalo Bay State Recreation Area

-About four miles further along the highway takes you to the community of Waimanalo Beach which is home to about 4,000 people and where you'll find Waimanalo Beach, my favorite beach on Oahu.
+About four miles further along the highway takes you to the community of Waimanalo, home to about 4,000 people and the beautiful Waimanalo Beach.

 Over 5 miles in length with lovely, soft white sand, Waimanalo Beach is rarely crowded on weekdays.
 It's a great place to meet and talk to a local enjoying this wonderful spot.
 The swimming is generally excellent since there are rarely large waves.

-This beach was made famous by Hawaiian singer "IZ" or Israel Kamakawiwo'ole's music video of his classic song White Sandy Beach.
+This beach was made famous by Hawaiian singer "IZ" or Israel Kamakawiwo'ole's music video for his classic song, White Sandy Beach.

 Kailua and Kailua Beach Park

-Kailua and Lanikai are two, primarily residential, neighborhoods on this side of the island.
+Kailua and Lanikai are two, primarily residential, neighborhoods on the east side of the island.
 After Honolulu and Waikiki, Kailua is the next largest town on the island and it has some great shopping.